apache/fluo-website/docs/fluo/1.0.0-beta-2/grafana.md

 ---
-layout: page
+layout: fluo-doc
-title:
+title: Fluo metrics in Grafana
-permalink: /docs/1.0.0-beta-2/grafana/
+version: 1.0.0-beta-2
 ---

 Fluo is instrumented using [dropwizard metrics][1] which allows Fluo to be configured to send metrics to multiple metrics tools (such as Graphite, Ganglia, etc).

 This document describes how to send Fluo metrics to [InfluxDB], a time series database, and make them viewable in [Grafana], a visualization tool.
 If you want general information on metrics, see the